Open GZ File

-File extension GZ is associated with a file compressed using the gzip (GNU File extension Zip) utility.
+You can open GZ file using the gzip (GNU File extension Zip) utility.
 Gzip was first released in 1992, and was developed as a replacement for compress under UNIX, offering significantly better compression ratios and avoiding patented algorithms.
 GZ files are most commonly found in UNIX-based environments, though tools to create and decompress GZ files are also readily available for other platforms.

 GZ files are similar to File extension BZ2 files in that they are usually compressed archives, and are typically used for backup purposes or packaging files for transfer over a network to reduce the bandwidth required.
 Whereas applications which perform similar functions on Windows and Mac usually perform both archiving and compression, utilities in UNIX-based operating systems typically only serve a single purpose.
 Gzip is no different, and is usually used in conjunction with an archiving utility such as tar which will be used to create a single archive file from a specified file and folder structure.
 Then, the file can be compressed using gzip, and the resultant file will have a TAR.GZ file extension which denotes a compressed archive.

-GZ files can be opened on UNIX-based systems from a shell prompt with gunzip, which is part of the gzip utility.
-Alternatively, GZ files can be opened on Windows systems using most popular archiving and compression applications such as WinZip, WinRAR, WinAce or 7-Zip, or Smith Micro StuffIt Expander, the latter of which is also available on Mac.
+You can open GZ files on UNIX-based systems from a shell prompt with gunzip, which is part of the gzip utility.
+Alternatively, You can open GZ files on Windows systems using most popular archiving and compression applications such as WinZip, WinRAR, WinAce or 7-Zip, or Smith Micro StuffIt Expander, the latter of which is also available on Mac.

-For more general information about files, file extension gz and registry you can read one of the following articles:
+For more general information about how to open GZ files, file extension gz and registry you can read one of the following articles:

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...